houstondatavis/data-jam-June-2018/README.md

 - Eventually, a page will open (it might take a few tens of seconds) with text.
 Right click on the page and save as a txt file.

 Repeat for all the stations, and then use the rest of the notebook below to convert the initial txt file into CSV or JSON!

+### In summary, if you want to replicate getting this data or see what USGS built with it and other data sources go to : https://webapps.usgs.gov/lake_houston/home/#realtime